primesearch/LLR/llr/cllrd___Win32_Debug/Readme.txt

 6) Options used to change a default value :

+    ThreadsPerTest=<number> or -t<number> : (default is 1).
     OutputIterations=<number> : Nb. of iters between outputs (def.
 10,000).
     DiskWriteTime=<number> : Time elapsed between disk savings (def.
 30mn.).
     FBase=<number> : The base for the Fermat PRP test (default is 3).
     PBase=<number> : The starting P value for a Lucas test (default is 3).
     MaxRestarts=<number> : Max. restarts of an N+1 or N-1 test (default 10).
+    MaxN=<number> : Stop the batch when this exponent value is reached...
+    NoLresultFile=1 : Suppress the recording of the result file...
     - There are several other values you have almost no reason to change...

 7) More special options :